-We do train work capacity 2x/week with Resi, but instead of Touch/Jump/Touch to a box, we use 10 rounds of hard 80 foot sled push density training.
-Goal here is to develop heavy-leg focused work capacity and mental fitness.
+We do train work capacity 2x/week with Resi, but instead of Touch/Jump/Touch to a box, we use 10 rounds of hard 80-foot sled push density training.
+The goal here is to develop heavy-leg focused work capacity and mental fitness.
 Resi will do sled pushes 2x/week, and we’ll progress this by decreasing the interval time – one push every 90 seconds to one push every 75 seconds.

 Here is the weekly schedule and posted below is Week 1 of the mini-cycle:

 You Might Also Like MTI’s 30 Minutes Per Day Dryland Ski Training Plan